Letter from William Clark to Jonathan Clark, 6-7 June 1808

 Description

-Clark writes his brother Jonathan while on his boat at the mouth of the Tradewater River traveling down the Ohio River, moving to St. Louis.
+William Clark writes his brother Jonathan Clark while on his boat at the mouth of the Tradewater River traveling down the Ohio River, moving to St. Louis.
 He has visited their brother Edmund in that neighborhood.
-Tells of his enslaved woman, Philes, dying.
+Tells of Philes, a woman he enslaved, dying.
 Continuing the letter on June 7, he reports that Dr. [Richard] Brown's courtship of Ann Anderson has failed.
 He has sent York and some of his other enslaved persons overland with Joseph Charles to Kaskaskia.
 He has received word that Lieutenant Nathaniel Pryor is waiting for him with about twenty men and two boats at the mouth of the Ohio to assist their ascent of the Mississippi.

 Creator